lawnjelly/godot-llightmap/README.md

 I'm hoping to eventually make some builds for windows / linux x86_64 so users won't need to compile.
 The custom build is only needed to create the lightmaps / probe data.
 Once these are created they can be used in standard vanilla Godot engine (with a gdscript addon for probes, but that requires no compilation).

 ### Tips
+* It is *highly* recommended to bake final lightmaps at a size of 1024x1024 or more.
+Although baking is slower at larger sizes, it will reduce artifacts, and the lightmap textures can be downsized in a photo editing program if desired to save download space.
+Most levels _will_ show artifacts at 512x512 or less, and these sizes are only intended for 'roughing out' a level.
 * Set overall brightness with a combination of using a multiplier in the shader (see the example shader) and using `dynamic_range/normalize_multiplier` in the llightmap settings to make the lightmap overbright.
 You can also change overall gamma, and may want to change the power of bounces to vary the look.
 * For each light, you can control the volumetric effect (soft or hard shadows) by changing the x, y, and z scale in the node `Transform` properties.
 Note that due to a bug / feature in Godot, light scales get reset every time you move the light in the editor, which can be annoying.
 * Be sure to use bounces in order to get colors from textures to affect the lightmap.
 You can make a bounced scene darker by reducing the bounce power.